Changissnz/selfinterest/README.md

 around and are present before the perceptible appearance in forms such as human beings able to be interacted with by other human beings.
 Presumptions are only dangerous when those that believe them act on them for causes dangerous in effect to another.
-There is difficulty in determining how terrible a presumptuous thought.
-Rather, these thoughts are easier to represent in forms comprehensible to human cognition, but then again, human cognition can understand the representational form and remain misguided in their comprehension, all because of their belief of choice.
+There is difficulty in determining how terrible a presumptuous thought is.
+Rather, these thoughts are easier to represent in forms comprehensible to human cognition but, then again, human cognition can understand the representational form and remain misguided in their comprehension of the represented, all because of their belief of choice.
 As for the term "dangerous" in gauging the harm of a thought, approaches that bear the most convincing beliefs on the matter rely on judging the perceptible effects of related spatio-temporal contexts.
-When there needs to be perceptible effect for there to be proof deemed valid, one can see why institutions such as the political and legal authorities are not known for their foresight or even their hindsight, but by a kind of quasi-scientific application of correspondence theory, specifically that of corresponding the recorded perceptible effects to the metaphysical concept of fault (wrongdoing).
+When there needs to be perceptible effect for there to be proof deemed valid, one can see why institutions such as the political and legal authorities are not known for their foresight or even their hindsight, but for a kind of quasi-scientific application of correspondence theory, specifically that of corresponding the recorded perceptible effects to the metaphysical concept of fault (wrongdoing).
 This is the typical nature of these institutions, regardless of the specific political and religious ideologies of their region of operation.
 And the reliance on recorded perceptible effects, of course, is jeopardized by the risks of fault from responsibilities for record and representation given to cognition, especially that of sentient life.
+Shortfalls from this truth can be solved by the actualization of a "permanent good".
+Both meritocratic pathways and character-building campaigns are or become imperfect by contra-action as well as in-action.
+So it should come to no surprise to any one, regardless of their being a "modern person", that a predominant degree of rule through institutions of political and legal authority have been enacted through aristocracy, the bloodline, nobility, per se, in order for phenomena of "business as usual" and unity through anti-competition can proceed.